 Topaz Labs BW Effects 2 Full Review, an in-depth review of what I consider the best black and white converter on the market

-This is an updated and enriched version of the very popular Topaz Labs B&W Effects 2 Full Review, I wrote a couple of years ago.
+This is an updated and enriched version of the very popular Topaz Labs BW Effects 2 Full Review, I first wrote when Topaz BW Effects 2 was launched.
 It is a complete evaluation of my main black and white converter and the plugin I use the most in my work, together with other Topaz Labs plugins, as Topaz DeNoise (the best denoiser I have ever worked with), Topaz Detail (a great sharpener), Topaz Clarity (an addition to Topaz Detail I use when I need more clarity and punch in the image), Topaz ReMask (the best mask and selection creator that can save you hours of editing in Photoshop).

-I consider Topaz collection the most advanced and complete set of plugin on the market today and I use many of the plugins it comprises whan working to all my photographs.
+I consider Topaz collection the most advanced and complete set of plugins on the market today and I use many of the plugins it comprises when working on my photographs.
+Especially now that many of these plugins can be found in Topaz Studio too, with AI technology incorporated, there is no limit to what you can do with Topaz.

-I am working with the Topaz Labs Collection and especially the B&W Effects 2 plugin for a few years already and the experience was always great.
+I am working with the Topaz Labs Collection and especially the BW Effects 2 plugin for a few years already and the experience was always great.
 The Topaz software helps me a great deal in creating my fine art black and white photography and it simplifies a lot the workflow I’m using.
 I couldn’t take it out of my workflow without making my life much harder.
-Since I have such a good experience with the Topaz Labs software, and the B&W Effects especially, I’d like to share with you my impressions updated now after working with the plugin for some years already.
+Since I have such a good experience with the Topaz Labs software, and the BW Effects especially, I’d like to share with you my impressions updated now after working with the plugin for some years already.
 Besides my impressions, since this collection is really worth it, I will also share a discount code for 15% off for any Topaz plugin or the entire collection.
 How to get it?
-Just click on the link below, then use the discount code “juliaannagospodarou” when ordering.
+Just click on the link below, then use the discount code JULIAG when ordering.